C# Singleton

 The Singleton pattern solves the problem of creating a single instance of a class that should be globally accessible throughout the application.

-By definition, the Singleton pattern is a creational design pattern that allows a class to have only one instance and provides a global point of access to that instance.
+The Singleton pattern is a creational design pattern that ensures a class has only one instance and provides a global access point to that instance.

-The following UML diagram illustrates the Singleton pattern:
+The UML diagram below illustrates the Singleton design pattern.

-The Singleton pattern consists of a single class that is responsible for creating and maintaining a single instance.
+The Singleton pattern consists of a single class responsible for creating and maintaining a single instance.

 The participants in the Singleton pattern are:

-• Singleton: is a class for creating and maintaining the single instance.
+• Singleton: is a class for creating and maintaining a single instance.

 • Client: is the class that uses the Singleton instance.